Philosophy: Be the calming member of your herd

 About Laura Claman

 I began training horses and riders in 1985.
 Training is still part of my life; but I'm really happy to have opened a shop that reflects my eclectic horse background.
 I started the shop in 2020 selling consignment saddles, offering repair and fitting services, and promoting local artisans.
-Now in 2022, I've begun carrying more consignment tack and clothing as well as retail products that I use and recommend to my clients.
+Now in 2023, I've established a people-friendly shop for horse folks to sell their consignment horse equipment and get information tack and horses.

 My experience ranges from my days swimming with horses at SJ Riding Camp, fox hunting with Shallowbrook Equestrian Center, having a horse at home since 6th grade and galloping through the state forest with Reddington Rock Riding Club.
 Showing was only a minor part of my passion for riding.
 I designed tack with Smith-Worthington Saddlery, managed a tack shop for 6 years, and have fit tack to schoolies and summer camp horses for more than 30 years.